-In the previous lesson, we explained the rules for adjective placement and talked about some situations in which they will be used before or after nouns.
-In this lesson, we learn about another important feature called “concordancia del adjetivo y el sustantivo”, that is Spanish noun-adjective agreement.
+In the previous lesson, we explained the rules for adjective placement and talked about the rules to place these words, either before or after nouns.
+In this lesson, we will learn about another important feature called “concordancia del adjetivo y el sustantivo”, that is Spanish noun-adjective agreement.
 Do not worry, it will be easier than it sounds, though you will understand everything way faster if you already know the basics about noun gender and the plural form of nouns.
+Let’s start…

 Introductory video: How to use Spanish adjectives

 We will begin this lesson with a video explaining the basic rules to use Spanish adjectives.
-The person in the video speaks only Spanish, but you can also activate the captions (cc) below to translate into English or check the script.
-This video includes some examples and notes that will be very helpful to understand more about the way Spanish adjectives work in the language.
+This video was recording in Spanish, but you can also activate the captions (cc) below or check the script.
+It includes some examples and notes that will be very helpful to understand more about the way adjectives work in the language.

 Spanish masculine adjectives

 Most adjectives must agree in gender with the noun they modify.
 When describing a masculine noun like “Amigo”, we must use a masculine adjective as well, such as “Honesto” or at least a neutral like “Inteligente”.
 Just like with nouns, Spanish masculine adjectives usually end in the vowel -O like “Bonito” and “Creativo”, e.g. “El niño es bonito y gordo”.
 In addition, some words ending in -R will also be considered masculine adjectives.

 Some examples of common Spanish masculine adjectives are:

 Afortunado (lucky), Alto (tall), Bajo (short), Bueno (Good), Estupendo (awesome), Famoso (famous), Malo (bad) and Pequeño (small)